r-moeritz/llvm-mos-examples/README.md

 ## Building

+### Compile for all targets

+    make

 ### Compile for llvm-mos 6502 simulator

+    make calc-sim

+### Compile for C64

-    make
+    make calc-c64

-### Compile for and start llvm-mos 6502 simulator
+### Compile for and launch llvm-mos 6502 simulator

     make run-calc-sim

-### Compile for C64

-    make c64

 ### Compile for C64 and launch VICE emulator